-Southerly winds across western Europe will transport a warm and humid airmass from the western Mediterranean and northwest Africa across the UK over the next couple of days.
+Southerly winds across western Europe are transporting a warm and humid airmass from the western Mediterranean and northwest Africa across the UK over the next couple of days.
 As this clears on Thursday, Atlantic frontal systems will bring further spells of wet and windy weather into the west at times later in the week.

-Met Office Chief Meteorologist, Matthew Lehnert, said; “Warm air arriving from the south will allow temperatures to rise above average despite it often being cloudy.
-On Wednesday, parts of southeast England could see 20 or 21C, with the mid to high teens expected across many parts of the UK.”
+Met Office Chief Meteorologist Neil Armstrong said: “Warm air arriving from the south will allow temperatures to rise above average despite it often being cloudy.
+On Wednesday, parts of southeast England could see 21°C or 22°C, with mid to high teens expected across many parts of the UK.
+However, there is accompanying rain as part of this system in what is a wet day for many western and northern parts of the UK, before drier conditions develop on Thursday.”

 As we go through the rest of the week, we will see further bands of rain or showers moving across the country at times, and although temperatures will trend down a little it will generally remain mild for the time of year.